 We got married at the civil office in Fribourg.
 Only my close family and our two witnesses were present for the ceremony.
 After the ceremony, we invited them to a Chinese restaurant.

 After this, people came to our apartment to continue the party.
 And my closest friends joined us there.
 We did it very simple with BBQ and salads for dinner.
 But it was a lot of fun :)

 We did not have a lot of time because of the duration of my wife’s visa.
 That is why we only invited a few people.
 We plan to do a second ceremony with more people.
 I will share more details about this on the blog later.
 We are still in the planning phase.
 We are not going to have a religious ceremony.
 It will be a simple ceremony.
 There should around 50 people to the second party.
 We may also do a small reception in China around the Chinese new year.

 So far, the costs of our party are relatively frugal.
 We paid around 550 CHF for the official registration.
 We were planning to pay the restaurant for everyone but my parents were faster than me.
 Thanks a lot to them!
 We spent around 250 CHF for the food and drinks for the party at our place.
 So the day was not very expensive for us.

 But, there are other costs.
 Let’s start with the wedding suit.
 I had my suit tailor-made in China.
 I paid around 400 CHF for two nice tailor-made suits.
-This would have costed me almost ten times more in Switzerland.
-I’m very happy with the result.
-My wife’s dress also come from China and was about 300 CHF.
+This would have cost me almost ten times more in Switzerland.
+I am very happy with the result.
+Mrs. The Poor Swiss’ dress also comes from China and was about 300 CHF.
 We are also very happy with the dress.
 Again, we would have paid much more had we bought it in Switzerland.
 We paid 418 CHF for the wedding rings.
 Overall, we managed to stay under a nice budget so far.

-That’s it for this post :) Very short, but I just wanted to share the good news.
+That is it for this post :) For once, it is a very short post.
+But I just wanted to share the good news.
 If you have more question about our wedding or weddings in Switzerland, feel free to ask ;)